Code-Institute-Org/html-css-project/README.md

 Detail the initial brainstorming process, concept selection, and the unique value proposition of the project.

 ### Agile Planning
-Outline the Agile planning process, including sprint planning, defining user stories, and setting up project management tools.
+Outline the Agile planning process, including  planning, defining user stories, and setting up project management tools.

 ### Environment Setup
 Describe the process of selecting and setting up the development environment, including version control systems and choice of tech stack.